REW-sploit/REW-sploit/README.md

 emulate_payload -P <path_to_filename> -U 0
 ```

 In this way you can get a picture of what the emulated code is doing (with API tracking), but nothing else will be done (no fixups, no key extractions, etc).
-If you specify something different than `0` the hooking will be re-enabled when the `IP` (instruction pointer) will reach the specified address.
+If you specify something different than `0` the hooking will be re-enabled when the `IP` (instruction pointer) will reach the specified address (fixups will be applied from the same address).

 ## Fixups